Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 - “I want to be more productive.”

-I know that might sound counterintuitive.
-How can imagining failure help you succeed?
+At first, that might seem a little strange.
+How could imagining failure possibly help you succeed?

-But when you understand how the brain works, it starts to make sense.
-Visualizing obstacles isn’t negativity—it’s preparation.
+But once you understand how your brain responds to challenges, it starts to make sense.
+Visualizing obstacles isn’t about being negative—it’s about being ready.

-And WOOP turns that preparation into a simple, structured strategy for achieving goals.
+And WOOP turns that readiness into a simple, practical system for reaching your goals.

 Let’s break it down.